acnicolasdc/chiper-api/README.md

 > **npm install**

 ### Run Project
-You have a lot of options to run the Backend, but these options depend on what you want to do.
+You have plenty of options to run the Backend, but these options depend on what you want to do.

 #### For Developer mode
 If you want to see all the changes over code in real-time, use: